Carlopedia/Carlopedia/README.md

 - 🔭 I’m currently working on three projects: Reading Retention Mandates, Civics Mandates, and Legal Issues and the Superintendency

-- 🌱 I’m currently learning R!
+- 🌱 I’m currently learning R, Stata, and Git all at the same time :(

 - 👯 I’m looking to collaborate on Ed Policy Research specifically in the K12 setting.